dishakamale/robotics/content/authors/admin/_index.md

 *I am on the job market and am actively looking for postdoctoral and industry research positions.
 If you think I might be a good fit, please reach out!*

-[Here](https://dishakamale.github.io/robotics/uploads/resume.pdf) is my professional summary.
+My CV is available [here](https://dishakamale.github.io/robotics/uploads/resume.pdf).
 {style="text-align: justify;"}